F-1 OPT (Optional Practical Training) During Your Degree Program

 You may use OPT during and/or after your degree program if it is longer than one academic year (2 semesters).
 OPT during your program is referred to as Pre-Completion OPT.

-OPT during the academic year is limited to part-time.
+OPT during the academic year is limited to part-time (20 hours or less per week).

-OPT during a summer vacation period may be part-time or full-time.
+OPT during a summer vacation period may be part-time or full-time (more than 20 hours per week), but you must specify which one.

 You get 12 months of OPT for each higher degree level you complete (Bachelor's, Master's, and PhD Degree).